 The core lesson: technology rarely changes what people fundamentally want.
 The project managers we spoke to still wanted to feel capable, trusted, and in control of their work.
 A well-designed AI tool doesn't threaten that — it amplifies it.
 The failure mode is building something that makes the person feel like a passenger.
 The success mode is building something that makes them feel more skilled.

-Practically: working across qualitative research and UX design in the same project clarified something I'd suspected — the most useful design decisions come from understanding what people are trying to protect, not just what they're trying to do.
+Working across qualitative research and UX design in the same project clarified something I'd suspected — the most useful design decisions come from understanding what people are trying to protect, not just what they're trying to do.